hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 By utilizing a Regional Managed Instance Group, the Terraform Enterprise instance automatically recovers in the event of any outage except for the loss of an entire region.

-With external services (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the Terraform Enterprise server such as installation type, database connection settings, hostname.
+With _External Services_ (PostgreSQL Database, Object Storage) in use, there is still some application configuration data present on the Terraform Enterprise server such as installation type, database connection settings, hostname.
 This data rarely changes.
 If the configuration on *Terraform Enterprise* changes you should update the